mattmakai/fullstackpython.com/source/content/pages/introduction.rst

 * To get an introduction to both Python and Django at the same time, read `Real Python <http://www.realpython.com/>`_ by Fletcher, Michael, and Jeremy.

-* To deploy a Python web application to the Heroku platform-as-a-service (described below in this guide), check out `Deploying Django <http://www.deploydjango.com/>`_ by Randall Degges.

 * If you're not coming in with any software development background, you may find my post on
   `Learning Python <http://www.mattmakai.com/learning-python-for-non-developers.html>`_